Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Terrestrial magnetospheric disturbances

-One source of precipitating particles is simple loss from the radiation belts or from the ring current and plasma sheet regions; \activity{Look up locations and properties of the Earth's (a) electron and proton radiation belts, (b) ring current, and (c) plasma sheet.} the energy deposited in the atmosphere is taken from the mechanical (thermal) energy of the respective magnetospheric particle populations.
+One source of precipitating particles is simple loss from the radiation belts or from the ring current and plasma sheet regions; \activity{(a) {\em Look up} locations and properties of the Earth's (1) electron and proton radiation belts, (2) ring current, and (3) plasma sheet.
+Create a table containing their locations, characteristic particle energies, and their densities. (b) What is the typical energy density for each population? \mylabel{act:bcs}} the energy deposited in the atmosphere is taken from the mechanical (thermal) energy of the respective magnetospheric particle populations.
 In addition to these particles that precipitate merely because their velocity vectors are oriented in the appropriate direction, there are other sources of precipitating charged particles, in which the energy and the intensity of the particles have been enhanced by an acceleration process.
 In particular, the auroral phenomena that occur in nearly all of the planetary magnetospheres observed to date are generally interpreted as resulting from some special acceleration process that supplies the required intensities of precipitating charged particles.
-A widely accepted model, developed from extensive studies at Earth and applied to aurora at Jupiter and at Saturn, ascribes auroral acceleration to\indexit{Birkeland current} Birkeland (magnetic-field-aligned) electric currents accompanied by electric fields parallel to the magnetic field; the rate of energy supply to the precipitating particles is \mbox{$E_{\parallel}J_{\parallel}$}, hence the added energy is taken out of the magnetic field (in this model, an aurora occurs only when the Birkeland current is directed upward, corresponding to electron motion downward).
+A widely accepted model, developed from extensive studies at Earth and applied to \indexit{aurora}aurora at Jupiter and at Saturn, ascribes auroral acceleration to\indexit{Birkeland current} Birkeland (magnetic-field-aligned) electric currents accompanied by electric fields parallel to the magnetic field; the rate of energy supply to the precipitating particles is \mbox{$E_{\parallel}J_{\parallel}$}, hence the added energy is taken out of the magnetic field (in this model, an aurora occurs only when the Birkeland current is directed upward, corresponding to electron motion downward).
 Auroral acceleration has also been associated with intense Alfv\'enic turbulence (which contains fluctuating Birkeland currents) [\ldots]